The Consequences of Limiting Shareholder Litigation: Evidence from Exclusive Forum Provisions

 Date Written: August 2020

 In response to an explosion of shareholder litigation, many firms have adopted exclusive forum provisions which limit lawsuits to courts in a firm’s state of incorporation.
 This paper examines the consequences of a required venue for shareholder litigation.
 Provision adopters and firms likely to face litigation experience significant increases in firm value around three exogenous events that confirmed the use of a specified forum.
-Reduced legal and reputation costs contribute to the increase in firm value.
+Reduced legal costs and the designation of the domicile court as the sole forum to hear shareholder claims contribute to the increase in firm value.
 Overall, these findings suggest that a required venue for shareholder litigation benefits firms by eliminating multi-jurisdictional lawsuits and reducing the threat of meritless claims.

 Keywords: Shareholder litigation, corporate governance, exclusive forum provision